DavAug/IPA/README.md

 # IPA - Information Profile Algorithm

-This repository is the explanatory phase of my model identifiability project
+This repository is the explorational phase of my model identifiability project